Biblical Inerrancy

-There are multiple views among the Christian churches on the place of scripture, including biblical inerrancy, biblical infallibility, biblical sufficiency, and myth.
+This is an article about the divisions among believers over the multiple views among the Christian churches on the place of scripture, including biblical inerrancy, biblical infallibility, biblical sufficiency, and myth.
 The divergence of these views is at the heart of many of the divisions in the church.

-Biblical inerrancy is the belief that the bible is “God breathed” and thus is true from cover to cover.
+But, back to the different current beliefs among different churches, let’s start with inerrancy.
+Biblical inerrancy is the belief that the bible is “God-breathed” and thus is true from cover to cover.
 This includes all rules of faith and practice as well as geographical and historical facts.
-The inerrancy of scripture is a primary tenet of many fundamental, evangelical, Pentecostal and charismatic churches.
+The inerrancy of scripture is a primary tenet of many fundamental, evangelical, Pentecostal, and charismatic churches.
 Biblical infallibility, states that the bible is true in areas of faith and practice, but not necessarily in geographical and historical facts.
-Still another viewpoint is that the bible contains errors even in matters of faith and practice.
-This approach is called an historical-metaphorical approach to the bible.
+Still, another viewpoint is that the bible contains errors even in matters of faith and practice.
+This approach is called a historical-metaphorical approach to the bible.
 Instead of believing that that we should literally follow the bible this approach teaches followers to grow closer to God while recognizing that at least significant portions of the bible are allegorical, not literal.
-This viewpoint is actually a range of viewpoints from the bible contains what is necessary for salvation to the bible is a human document that has passages that inspire and motivate people.
+This viewpoint is actually a range of viewpoints from the bible containing what is necessary for salvation to the bible being a human document that has passages that inspire and motivate people.

-An example of the differences in belief can be seen in the difference between the Evangelical Lutheran Church in America [ELCA] and the Lutheran Church—Missouri Synod [LCMS].
+An example of the differences in belief can be seen in the difference between the Evangelical Lutheran Church in America [ELCA] and the Lutheran Church Missouri Synod [LCMS].

-“The LCMS and the ELCA disagree about the nature and authority of the Bible.
+The LCMS and the ELCA disagree about the nature and authority of the Bible.
 While both of our churches profess allegiance to the Reformation principle that Scripture alone is the supreme authority for the church’s doctrine and life, our two church bodies have significant differences when it comes to putting this principle into practice.

 The LCMS believes that the Bible is actually the Word of God, and therefore, is totally truthful, reliable and free from any error.
 We believe that the Scriptures are the final standard by which we must judge everything that we believe, teach and confess.
 The ELCA, on the other hand, avoids making statements that confess the full truthfulness of the Bible.